cyberark/secrets-provider-for-k8s/design/m1_push_to_file_design.md

 perform the following as an init container:

 - Parse Pod annotations
-- Retrieve secrets for all secrets groups from Conjur
+- Retrieve secrets for all secret groups from Conjur
 - Write those secrets to a volume that is shared with the application container

 To maximize the performance of Conjur secrets retrieval, the Secrets Provider